Effective Coping Skills Used in Eating Disorder Recovery

 Sometimes, unhelpful thoughts and behaviors can be connected to the people in our social circles.

-If spending time with old friends is difficult for any of these reasons, it’s okay to find new ones who are more aligned with healthier thoughts, behaviors, and activities.
+If spending time with old friends is difficult for any of these reasons, finding new ones more aligned with healthier thoughts, behaviors, and activities is okay.

 Buy New Clothes

 While eating disorders are mental health conditions, they also often have social ties.
-Many people may pursue unhelpful eating behaviors in order to fit into certain clothes, or a feel a certain way in their clothing.
+Many people may pursue unhelpful eating behaviors to fit into certain clothes or feel a certain way in their clothing.

-Still, it’s possible to look beautiful, stylish, and well-put together at any size.
+Still, looking beautiful, stylish, and well-put together at any size is possible.

 Buying new clothes that fit and flatter your body shape is a great way to celebrate yourself and your progress.
 Buy an outfit that makes you feel good about yourself, and the positive affirmations that follow can lead to a spike in self-esteem.